 While this was a good solution, you can’t expect a profit-driven company such as eBay to let that amount of money go somewhere else.

-eBay launched their payment system and, as of 2021, has made it mandatory for sellers to opt-in. eBay simply connects directly to your account and pays you by direct deposit (after subtracting fees, refunds, etc.)
+eBay launched its payment system and, as of 2021, has made it mandatory for sellers to opt-in. eBay simply connects directly to your account and pays you by direct deposit (after subtracting fees, refunds, etc.)

-Meaning no more PayPal.
+This means no more PayPal.
 It isn’t even an option.

 –>Protect yourself by signing up for what is (in my opinion) the best bank for eBay sellers

-If you don’t make the switch from PayPal to eBay’s Managed Payment’s you won’t be able to list or sell anything as your account will be limited.
+If you don’t make the switch from PayPal to eBay’s Managed Payments you won’t be able to list or sell anything as your account will be limited.

 Is eBay’s Managed Payment System More Secure Than PayPal?